thinkle-iacs/think-js/variables.md

 Glossary
 --------

-assignment statement
+**assignment statement**

-:   A statement that assigns a value to a name (variable).
-To the left of
-    the assignment operator, `=`, is a name.
+A statement that assigns a value to a name (variable).
+To the left of the assignment operator, `=`, is a name.
 To the right of the assignment token is an expression which is evaluated by the Javascript interpreter and then assigned to the name.
 The difference between the left and right hand sides of the assignment statement is often confusing to new programmers.
-In the following assignment:\
+In the following assignment:
-    `n = n + 1`\
+`n = n + 1`
 `n` plays a very different role on each side of the `=`.
 On the right it is a *value* and makes up part of the *expression* which will be evaluated by the Javascript interpreter before assigning it to the name on the left.

-assignment token
+---

+**assignment token**
-:   `=` is Javascript's assignment token.
+`=` is Javascript's assignment token.
 Do not confuse it with *equals*, which is an operator for comparing values.

-composition
+---

+**composition**
-:   The ability to combine simple expressions and statements into compound statements and expressions in order to represent complex computations concisely.
+The ability to combine simple expressions and statements into compound statements and expressions in order to represent complex computations concisely.

-concatenate
+---

+**concatenate**
-:   To join two strings end-to-end.
+To join two strings end-to-end.

-data type
+---

+**data type**
-:   A set of values.
+A set of values.
 The type of a value determines how it can be used in expressions.
 So far, the types you have seen are `number` and `string`.

-evaluate
+---

+**evaluate**
-:   To simplify an expression by performing the operations in order to yield a single value.
+To simplify an expression by performing the operations in order to yield a single value.

-expression
+---

+**expression**
-:   A combination of variables, operators, and values that represents a single result value.
+A combination of variables, operators, and values that represents a single result value.

-float
+---

+**float**
-:   Javascript data type which stores *floating-point* numbers.
-Although integers and floats are are all of type `number`, floating-point numbers are stored internally in two parts: a *base* and an *exponent*.
+Javascript data type which stores *floating-point* numbers.
+Although integers and floats are all of type `number`, floating-point numbers are stored internally in two parts: a *base* and an *exponent*.
 When printed in the standard format, they look like decimal numbers.
-Beware of rounding errors when you use `float`\ s, and remember that they are only approximate values.
+Beware of rounding errors when you use `float`s, and remember that they are only approximate values.

-int
+---

+**int**
-:   An integer or whole number.
+An integer or whole number.
 In Javascript, its type is `number`.

-keyword
+---

+**keyword**
-:   A reserved word that is used by the compiler to parse program; you cannot use keywords like `if`, `function`, and `while` as variable names.
+A reserved word that is used by the compiler to parse program; you cannot use keywords like `if`, `function`, and `while` as variable names.

-modulus operator
+---

+**modulus operator**
-:   An operator, denoted with a percent sign ( `%`), that works on integers and yields the remainder when one number is divided by another.
+An operator, denoted with a percent sign (`%`), that works on integers and yields the remainder when one number is divided by another.

-operand
+---

+**operand**
-:   One of the values on which an operator operates.
+One of the values on which an operator operates.

-operator
+---

+**operator**
-:   A special symbol that represents a simple computation like addition, multiplication, or string concatenation.
+A special symbol that represents a simple computation like addition, multiplication, or string concatenation.

+---

-rules of precedence
+**rules of precedence**

-:   The set of rules governing the order in which expressions involving multiple operators and operands are evaluated.
+The set of rules governing the order in which expressions involving multiple operators and operands are evaluated.

-state snapshot
+---

+**state snapshot**
-:   A graphical representation of a set of variables and the values to which they refer, taken at a particular instant during the program's execution.
+A graphical representation of a set of variables and the values to which they refer, taken at a particular instant during the program's execution.

-statement
+---

+**statement**
-:   An instruction that the Javascript interpreter can execute.
+An instruction that the Javascript interpreter can execute.
 So far we have mostly seen the assignment statement.

-string
+---

+**string**
-:   A Javascript data type that holds a string of characters (e.g. textual data).
+A Javascript data type that holds a string of characters (e.g., textual data).

-value
+---

+**value**
-:   A number or string (or other things to be named later) that can be stored in a variable or computed in an expression.
+A number or string (or other things to be named later) that can be stored in a variable or computed in an expression.

-variable
+---

+**variable**
-:   A name that refers to a value.
+A name that refers to a value.

-variable name
+---

+**variable name**
-:   A name given to a variable.
+A name given to a variable.
 Variable names in Javascript consist of a sequence of letters (a..z, A..Z, $, and _) and digits (0..9) that begins with a letter.
-In best programming practice, variable names should be chosen so that they describe their use in the program, making the program *self documenting*.
+In best programming practice, variable names should be chosen so that they describe their use in the program, making the program *self-documenting*.